Budget serves up boost for hospitality

-Lambert has also praised the additional $1.7 billion investment in childcare as a sensible way to get more working parents into jobs to turbo-charge our economic recovery.
+Lambert has also praised the additional $1.7 billion investment in childcare.
+He says it’s a sensible way to get more working parents into jobs to turbo-charge our economic recovery.

 “This measure will see thousands of working parents be able to pick up a local job working in a cafe, restaurant or catering business,” he says.

-“These measures, in conjunction with recent visa changes, will mean hospitality businesses can stay open for longer, creating more jobs and helping them recover faster.”
+“These measures, as well as recent visa changes, will mean hospitality businesses can stay open for longer.
+This will create more jobs while helping businesses recover faster.”

-With 93 percent of the restaurant, cafe and catering sector considered small businesses, R&CA also welcomed last night’s budget as one that delivers a suite of measures designed to help small business owners as they continue to recover.
+Ninety-three percent of the restaurant, cafe and catering sector are considered small businesses.
+The R&CA has also hailed last night’s budget as one that delivers a suite of measures designed to help small business owners recover.